The Riddle of the Sands: Historical context

 In fact the influence the book had on the formation of the Volunteer Reserve has been overstated.
-The 1903 Naval Forces Bill authorising the formation of the RNVR was introduced to Parliament in March 1903 (the novel would debut in May) and was passed in June.
+The 1903 Naval Forces Bill authorising the formation of the RNVR was introduced to Parliament in March 1903 (whereas the novel wasn’t published until May) and was passed in June.
 The formation of a naval reserve for civilians had been heavily discussed since the Boer War and its formation came after a concerted political and press campaign led by Thomas Brassey and Charles Chadwyck-Healey - in his book Childers was espousing the arguments made in favour of the Volunteer Reserve but the novel was by no means the source of the idea or the force behind its creation.
 However the impact of the book and its popularity has been credited with adding backing to the Naval Forces Bill and speeding its passage through Parliament.
 Childers would in fact be commissioned into the RNVR on the outbreak of the First World War.

-Similarly, the belief has grown that the book was responsible for the development of the naval base at Rosyth, but the chronology here is also incorrect; the purchase of the land for the Rosyth naval base was announced in Parliament on 5 March 1903, two months before the novel's publication, and some time after secret negotiations for the purchase had begun.
+Similarly the belief has grown that the book was responsible for the development of the naval base at Rosyth, but the chronology here is also incorrect; the purchase of the land for the Rosyth naval base was announced in Parliament on 5 March 1903, two months before the novel's publication, and some time after secret negotiations for the purchase had begun.
 Although Winston Churchill later credited the book as a major reason why the Admiralty had decided to establish the new naval bases, this seems unlikely.
 When war was declared he ordered the Director of Naval Intelligence to find Childers, whom he had met when the author was campaigning to represent a naval seat in Parliament, and employ him.

 At the time Childers was writing Riddle he was also contributing to a factual book published by The Times in which he warned of outdated British army tactics in the event of "conflicts of the future".
 He developed this theme in two further works he published in 1911: War and the Arme Blanche and German Influence on British Cavalry.

-The novel contains many realistic details based on Childers' own sailing trips along the East Frisia coast, and large parts of his logbook entries from an 1897 Baltic cruise "appear almost unedited in the book".
+The novel contains many realistic details based on Childers' own sailing trips along the East Frisia coast and large parts of his logbook entries from an 1897 Baltic cruise "appear almost unedited in the book".
 The yacht Dulcibella in the novel is based upon Vixen, the boat Childers used for his exploration.
 In August 1910, inspired by the work, two British amateur yachtsmen, Captain Bernard Trench RM and Lieutenant Vivian Brandon RN, undertook a sailing holiday along the same section of the Frisian coast, during which they collected information about German naval installations.
-The two men were sentenced to four years custody by a military court in Leipzig, but they were pardoned by the Emperor in 1913.
+The two men were sentenced to four years’ custody by a military court in Leipzig but they were pardoned by the Emperor in 1913.
 They joined "Room 40", the intelligence and decoding section of the British Admiralty, on the outbreak of war.